amendlik/salt-gen-resource/README.md

 ```

 ### Node Attributes
 Node attributes can be added by including the `--attributes` argument.
 This can be used to add any grain value as a node attribute in Rundeck.
-Note that the value of the grain must be a single value (not a list or dictionary).
+Note that the value of the grain must not be a dictionary.
+If the requested grain is a list, the first element of the list will be used as the attribute value.
 Nested grains can be specified using `:` as a delimiter, such as `--attributes locale_info:defaultlanguage`.
 The delimiter can be changed using the `--delimiter` command-line argument.
 Requesting an attribute for a grain that does not exist will emit a warning and continue without adding the attribute.

 ### Node Tags